The Adrian Flannelly Show Audio Recordings

 Biographical Note

-Adrian Flannelly (born 1942) is an Irish broadcaster and the Chairman and CEO of Irish Radio Network USA.
-He hosts The Adrian Flannelly Show, a weekly radio program he began in 1969, which consists of a combination of music, international and national news, cultural news, economic analysis and commentary, as well as interviews with writers, musicians, politicians, and other public figures.
-Flannelly has used his radio show to highlight social and political issues concerning Irish and Irish American communities, including United States immigration reform and visa lotteries.
-He also serves as the Irish Cultural Liason for the Irish Hunger Memorial in Battery Park City, has received numerous honors from Irish and Irish American organizations in the greater New York City area, and in 2016 was awarded an honorary Doctorate degree from Quinnipiac University.
+Adrian Flannelly (1942-2024) was an Irish broadcaster and the Chairman and CEO of Irish Radio Network USA.
+He was a native of Attymass, Co.
+Mayo in Ireland and emigrated to the United States in 1959 at seventeen years old.
+He hosted The Adrian Flannelly Show, a weekly radio program he began in 1969, which consisted of a combination of music; international and national news; cultural news; economic analysis and commentary; and interviews with writers, musicians, politicians, and other public figures.
+Flannelly used his radio show to highlight social and political issues concerning Irish and Irish American communities, including United States immigration reform; the Donnelly, Berman and Morrison visas programs for undocumented Irish youth; and and the conflict in Northern Ireland.
+He served as the Irish Cultural Liaison for the Irish Hunger Memorial in Battery Park City and assissted in the the construction of the memorial.
+Flannelly also received numerous honors from Irish and Irish American organizations in the greater New York City area including the Irish Echo's Irish American of the Year award.
+In 2016, was awarded an honorary Doctorate degree from Quinnipiac University; and in 2021, Flannelly was awarded the Irish government's highest honor, the Presidential Distinguished Service Award, acknowledging his work in Irish Community Support.

 Arrangement